RunestoneInteractive/httlads/_sources/PythonReview/python_review.rst

 that produces the
-`title-cased <https://en.wikipedia.org/wiki/Letter_case#Title_Case>`_ version of just the city names of the cities in Texas (that means that the states should not be the resulting list).
+`title-cased <https://en.wikipedia.org/wiki/Letter_case#Title_Case>`_ version of just the city names of the cities in Texas (that means that the states should not be inside of the resulting list).

 .. activecode:: your_list_comprehension